t4d-accelebrate-video-shorts/react-memo/README.md

 > All instructions and code in this repository are licensed under the MIT license.
 Read the license text in the file `license.txt` to learn more.

 The provided files are the start and finish files for the video.
 If you desire to code along with the instructor, [Eric Greene](http://www.t4d.io), clone this repository, open the `start` folder in your code editor and get started with the [YouTube video](#).
-If you would like to review the final finished files then browse the `finish` folder.
+If you prefer to review only the completed files then browse the `finish` folder.

 **Note:** Before watching the video and coding along you will need to setup your local environment.
 Within the instructions the word `terminal` refers to the Windows Command Prompt program on Windows and the Terminal program on macOS